ntx007/ntx-linux-utility-menu/README.md

 Suggested quick edits:

-- At the top of the script add a section for configurable variables (default packages, log path, dry-run flag).
+- Adjust the config section to your defaults (log path, backup dir, DNS presets, service units).
 - Factor repeated code into functions and call them from the menu dispatcher.

 ## Contributing